Back to Biographies

 - Died: March 10, 1913 in Auburn, New York, U.S.

-- Best known for: Rescuing slaves from the South through the Underground Railroad
+- Best known for: Rescuing the enslaved from the South through the Underground Railroad

 Harriet Tubman, 1885